evangelosmourkas/PGLS-models/README.md

 # PGLS-models
 R code of PGLS models testing AMR against life-history and ecological variables

-## Preprint
+## Publication
 The following code has been developed in collaboration with **Jose Valdebenito**.
-The methodology underlying the use of the scripts has been detailed in the preprint _"Urbanization spreads antimicrobial resistant enteric pathogens in wild bird microbiomes"_.
-Please refer to citation information at the bottom of this document.
+The methodology underlying the use of the script has been detailed in the article "Proximity to humans is associated with antimicrobial-resistant enteric pathogens in wild bird microbiomes" published in Current Biology.

 ## Files Summary

 ## R Packages
 * phytools